fctanglao/TCPIPEncryptedMessaging/README.md

 ### Client
 - scp client_public.pem user@server_ip: /path/to/server/code/directory/

-> Note: Private keys are never shared.
-Only public keys are exchanged

-This project assumes keys are shared out-of-band (e.g., USB, SCP, email, shared folder, etc.).
+> Note: This project assumes keys are shared out-of-band.
 No certificate authority (CA) or TLS validation is used

 ## Compiling and Running the Server
 - ### gcc server.c -o server -lcrypto -lssl